 The Company's Articles of Incorporation provide that the Board of Directors is divided into three classes as nearly equal in size as possible, with the term of each director being three years and until such director's successor is elected and qualified.
-One class of the Board of Directors shall be elected each year at the annual meeting of the shareholders of the Company.
-The Board of Directors has nominated Mr. Kevin L. Cornwell and Mr. Paul O. Richins for election as directors, each for a three-year term expiring at the 2015 Annual Meeting.
+One class of the Board of Directors shall be elected each year at the annual meeting of the stockholders of the Company.
+The Board of Directors has nominated Mr. Ernst G. Hoyer and Dr. James H. Beeson for election as directors, each for a three-year term expiring at the 2020 Annual Meeting.

 It is intended that votes will be cast, pursuant to authority granted by the enclosed proxy, for the election of the nominees named above as directors of the Company, except as otherwise specified in the proxy.
 In the event a nominee shall be unable to serve, votes will be cast, pursuant to authority granted by the enclosed proxy, for such other person as may be designated by the Board of Directors.
 The officers of the Company are elected to serve at the pleasure of the Board of Directors.
 The information concerning the nominees and other directors and their security holdings has been furnished by them to the Company.
-(See "PRINCIPAL SHAREHOLDERS" below.)
+(See "PRINCIPAL STOCKHOLDERS" below.)